LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

 ===================
 Mesh Blueprint
 ===================
+The Mesh Blueprint is a set of hierarchical conventions to describe mesh-based simulation data both in-memory and via files.
 This section provides details about the Mesh Blueprint.
 Lots of them.

 These docs provide the main reference for all of the components of the Mesh Blueprint protocol and details about :ref:`examples` that are included in the Conduit Blueprint Library.